curtcox/Viewer/README.md

 Viewer is a Flask based web application that demonstrates multi layer access control and integrates with OAuth providers.
 The project includes simple helper scripts so you can get up and running quickly.
-Visit the [published GitHub Pages site](https://curtcox.github.io/Viewer/) for a hosted build of the app.
+Visit the [published GitHub Pages site](https://curtcox.github.io/Viewer/) for the latest CI test and spec reports.

 ## Quick start